UNISA

 UNISA Exhales a Sigh of Pride After Bagging Notable Research Awards

 The news broke not as a shock, but as a confirmation—a quiet, resonant chord struck deep within the heart of Africa’s largest university.
-When the University of South Africa (UNISA) was announced as the double winner at the Southern African Research and Innovation Management Association (SARIMA) awards recently, it felt less like a surprise to… Continue reading UNISA Exhales a Sigh of Pride After Bagging Notable Research Awards
+When the University of South Africa (UNISA) was announced as the double winner at the Southern African Research and Innovation Management Association (SARIMA) awards recently, it felt less like a surprise to many and more like a continent exhaling a sigh of pride.
+SARIMA brings together research and innovation management practitioners to reinforce various disciplines and institutional…

 Chikunga: African Youth Must Uproot the Continent’s Colonial Legacy, Reclaim Intellectual Sovereignty

 African youth must uproot the continent’s colonial legacy and reclaim their intellectual sovereignty, said Sindisiwe Chikunga, South Africa’s Minister in the Presidency for Women, Youth and Persons with Disabilities.
 Speaking at the recent 7th Pan African Youth Forum in Durban, Chikuga said colonialism had damaged the continent’s institutions, economies and self-perceptions.
-She delivered a keynote… Continue reading Chikunga: African Youth Must Uproot the Continent’s Colonial Legacy, Reclaim Intellectual Sovereignty
+She delivered a keynote address at the August 25 gathering, hosted by the University of South Africa (Unisa), in collaboration with the Association of Technical Universities and Polytechnics in…

 International Partnerships: Unisa Signs Deal to Boost Technical, Vocational Education in Africa